 Treating Alcohol-Induced Constipation

-If you’re struggling with constipation, there are a few things you can do to ease your symptoms.
+If you’re struggling with constipation, you can do a few things to ease your symptoms.

 - First, make sure you’re drinking plenty of water.
 This will help keep you hydrated and prevent dehydration, which can worsen constipation.